SarahAli12/DogCare/README.md

 - Attack by another dog
 - Splashes in puddle → covered in mud
 - Kidnapping (maybe not? cus what would you even do? that’s it for your dog, game over)
-  - maybe add a ransom option to get them back?
+  - maybe add a random option to get them back?